qeesung/gitaly/doc/proposals/praefect-queue-storage.md

 each Praefect cluster).
 Each queue database would then see a very, very low job insertion rate.

-This scenario is unpractical from an operation standpoint, but functionally, it would be OK.
-In other words, we should never be forced to vertically scale the queue database.
+This scenario is unpractical from an operational standpoint, but functionally, it would be OK.
+In other words, we have horizontal leeway to avoid vertically scaling the queue database.
 There will of course be practical limits on how many instances of the queue database we can run.
 Especially because the queue database must be highly available.